Emilmoldovan24/Tue-Tweet/README.md

 *     php artisan db:seed --class=tweetSeeder
 *     php artisan serve

-Now you can open and use the app with *http://127.0.0.1:8000* in your favourite bwroser.
+Now you can open and use the app with *http://127.0.0.1:8000* in your favourite browser.

 ## Responsibilities